 Maintaining a GPU at cool temperatures is an utmost necessity.
 Many companies go above and beyond to implement the best cooling systems in their GPUs.
 The first line of defense in cooling a GPU is its fans; the more airflow the fans take, the better the cooling will be.
 GPUs come in three configurations; single fan, dual fan, and triple fan.
 Adding fans increases the cooling potential of the GPUs but, in turn, increases their size, and thus more space is required to install them, making it harder in cases with low GPU clearance and mini-ITX PC cases.
 To cater to the needs of all users, we tried to include the GPUs with the best cooling system from each fan configuration.

 Behind the fans lies the heat pipes and heatsink.
 Heatpipes suck heat from the GPU and transfer it onto the heatsink, dissipating it to lower the temperature.
 There should be direct contact between the heat pipes and the GPU to increase cooling efficiency.
 Moreover, the heatsink and heat pipes should be designed to distribute heat onto the heatsink evenly.
-We considered all these things while selecting the Best RTX 3060.

 The PCB layer is the actual baseline unit of a graphics card on which all functional components are placed, including the power connectors, memory chips, fuses, and capacitors.
 It is one of the crucial parts of the graphics card as many factors rely on it.
 The PCB of Geforce RTX 3060 has 12GB of VRAM chips on it around the actual GPU.
 Different manufacturers tweak the PCB to change power connectors or display ports and overclock range, so it becomes necessary to take the PCB layer into account and monitor its power connectors, display ports, and overclocking frequencies while selecting products for this article.